keystonejs/keystone/docs/guides/heroku.md

 #### Use secure cookies

-To use secore coocies we need to add below to index.js.
+To use secure cookies we need to add below to index.js.

 ```js
 const keystone = new Keystone({